The Woodlands Mall

 The Woodlands Mall is a two-story, enclosed shopping mall located at the intersection of Interstate 45 and Lake Woodlands Drive in the community of The Woodlands in unincorporated Montgomery County, Texas, United States, north of Houston.
-The Woodlands Mall features six anchor stores: Dick's Sporting Goods, Dillard's, Forever 21, JCPenney, Macy's, and Nordstrom.
+The Woodlands Mall features five anchor stores: Dick's Sporting Goods, Dillard's, JCPenney, Macy's, and Nordstrom.
 With a gross leasable area of 1,350,000 sqft, The Woodlands Mall is considered a super-regional mall by industry definitions.
 The Woodlands Mall is managed by Brookfield Properties.